Ivanka Trump And Angela Merkel Attending Women’s Economic Summit Together

 A post shared by Ivanka Trump (@ivankatrump) on

 Moreover, Chancellor Merkel reportedly gave the go-ahead for Ivanka Trump to view some of the European country’s vocational training centers.
-Apparently, the First Daughter was invited to view these training centers by a group of business executives and will now be able to do so when she visits Germany for the W20 summit.
+Apparently, the first daughter was invited to view these training centers by a group of business executives and will now be able to do so when she visits Germany for the W20 summit.

-According to Telegraph, Chancellor Merkel’s staff reached out to Ivanka Trump in the hopes of setting up the meeting.
+According to the Telegraph, Chancellor Merkel’s staff reached out to Ivanka Trump to set up the meeting.
 This serves as proof that Ivanka Trump can effectively become an unofficial White House liaison.
-The First Daughter’s role would be to smoothen out any tension on a global scale similar to what she did during her father’s campaigning days.
+The first daughter’s role would be to smoothen out any tension on a global scale similar to what she did during her father’s presidential campaign.

 Furthermore, the White House has confirmed that Ivanka Trump will be setting up her office in the West Wing of the White House.
-The First Daughter will have no official title and will not receive any salary for her voluntary services.
-Since Ms. Trump has the ear of her father, the President, she will serve as an unofficial advisor.
-Fortunately, Ivanka Trump’s lawyer made matters clear regarding the First Daughter’s role, saying that Ms. Trump will voluntarily comply with the government’s ethics rules.
+The first daughter will have no official title and will not receive any salary for her voluntary services.
+Since Ms. Trump has the ear of her father, she will serve as an unofficial advisor.
+Ivanka Trump’s lawyer made matters clear regarding the first daughter’s role, saying that Ms. Trump will voluntarily comply with the government’s ethics rules.

 Arabella and I were honored to join @realdonaldtrump, @marcorubiofla, Governor Rick Scott and Secretary Betsy DeVos today in Orlando to learn about the great work being done at St. Andrew Catholic School.
 Thank you to the committed teachers and staff for all that they do for their amazing students.